gdiet/backup/README.md

 #### Create A Database Backup

-Use `fsc backup` to create a database backup.
+Use `fsc db-backup` to create a database backup.

 #### Find Files By Name Pattern